-Accordingly, the DoE vide Order No. F.DE-15/ACT-I/WPC-4109/Part/13/7905-7913 dated 16.04.2016, specified the format of returns and other documents required to be submitted by the private unaided recognized schools.
-The aforesaid order also specifies format for the financial statements to be such as specified by the Institute of Chartered Accountants of India (ICAI), established under Chartered Accountants Act, 1949 (38 of 1949) in Guidance Note-21 'Accounting by Schools (2005)' as amended from time to time.
+Accordingly, DoE specified vide Order No. F.DE-15/ACT-I/WPC-4109/Part/13/7905-7913 dated 16.04.2016, the format of returns and other documents required to be submitted by the private unaided recognized schools.
+The aforesaid order also specified format for the financial statements to be such as specified by the Institute of Chartered Accountants of India (ICAI), established under Chartered Accountants Act, 1949 (38 of 1949) in Guidance Note-21 'Accounting by Schools (2005)' as amended from time to time.

-Based on the abovementioned provisions, every private unaided recognized school is required to get its accounts audited by a Chartered Accountant before submitting a return under Rule 180(1) of DSER, 1973.
-The documents submitted by the school for evaluation of the fee hike proposal were taken on record, and a review of the audited financial statements and Independent Auditors Report of FY 2021-22 revealed that:
+Based on the aforesaid provisions, every private unaided recognized school is required to get its accounts audited by a Chartered Accountant before submitting a return under Rule 180(1) of DSER, 1973.
+The documents submitted by the school for evaluation of the fee hike proposal were taken on record.
+Review of the audited financial statements including the Independent Auditors Report of FY 2021-22 the following was noted:

 - a.
-In the audit report, the auditor has mentioned 'profit and loss account' whereas the school is required to prepare 'income and expenditure account'. - b.
-In the audit report, no reference with respect to 'Receipt & Payment Account' is mentioned, raising the doubt as to whether the complete set of financials has been audited or not.
-Although the same was duly signed by the auditor and management of the school.
+The Independent Audit Report was not issued in the format prescribed by Standard on Auditing 700 (SA-700), as defined by the Institute of Chartered Accountants of India (ICAI).
+Because the majority of the content of the Independent Auditors' Report was missing, such as the auditors' and management's responsibilities. - b.
+In the audit report, no reference with respect to 'Receipt & Payment Account' is mentioned, raising the doubt as to whether this has been audited or not.
+Although the same was duly signed by the auditor and management of the school

-In view of the above, the school is hereby directed to have its accounts strictly audited in accordance with the aforementioned provisions.
-However, during the personal hearing the school submitted that the submitted audited financial statements was related to school only.
-Therefore, it has been considered while evaluating the fee hike proposal submitted by the school.
+In light of the foregoing, the school is hereby directed to strengthen its process for preparation and presentation of financial statements in accordance with the above-mentioned provisions.
+However, the audited financial statements submitted by the school have been considered for the evaluation of the fee hike proposal of the school.